 - A continuous vegetative state: when more than four weeks have passed.

-- A permanent vegetative state : when more than six months have passed if it was caused by a non-traumatic brain injury, or more than 12 months if it was caused by a traumatic brain injury.
+- A permanent vegetative state: when more than six months have passed if it was caused by a non-traumatic brain injury, or more than 12 months if a traumatic brain injury caused it.

-If a person is diagnosed as being in a permanent vegetative state, recovery is extremely unlikely but not impossible.
+If a person is diagnosed as being permanently vegetative, recovery is doubtful but not impossible.

-Careful and ongoing evaluation of the patient, using empirically validated assessment tools (eg, the revised Coma Recovery Scale) is essential to assess and measure signs of progress, improvement, or deterioration.
+Careful and ongoing patient evaluation using empirically validated assessment tools (e.g., the revised Coma Recovery Scale) is essential to assess and measure progress, improvement, or deterioration.

-The treatment is approached in the presentation of the symptoms and the needs of the patient; VS / UWS patients require constant monitoring and assistance with feeding, hydration, hygiene, assisted movement, and physical therapies (to help prevent leg ulcers and blood clots) and removal of waste products.
+The treatment is approached by presenting the symptoms and needs; VS / UWS patients require constant monitoring and assistance with feeding, hydration, hygiene, assisted movement, and physical therapies (to help prevent leg ulcers and blood clots) and removal of waste products.

 There is currently no treatment for VS / UWS that meets the efficacy criteria of evidence-based medicine.
 Pharmacological methods, surgery, physical therapy, and various stimulation techniques have been suggested.

-Stimulation techniques include sensory stimulation, sensory regulation, music and musicokinetic therapy, social-tactile interaction, etc.
+Stimulation techniques include sensory stimulation, sensory regulation, music and music kinetic therapy, social-tactile interaction, etc.

 This may involve: